egordunaev/gismeteo-scraper/README.md

 		                'km/h': '',
 		                'm/s': '',
 		                'mi/h': ''}}},
 But sometimes some field may have `No data` in them.
-In that case that means [gismeteo](https://www.gismeteo.com/) didn't show this field, or it was empty.
+That's probably because [gismeteo](https://www.gismeteo.com/) didn't show this field, or it was empty.
+Also, returning `dict()` may contain `_error` field if there was any.

+If you have any questions or issues, you can see all issues [here](https://github.com/egordunaev/gismeteo-scraper/issues), alternatively you can [create a new issue](https://github.com/egordunaev/gismeteo-scraper/issues/new)